 - Aircraft operating above the park will maintain an altitude of 1500 ft above ground level (AGL).
 Emergency and Special Use flights are approved for flights under 1500 AGL upon approval of the Aviation Manager and/or Superintendent, or other qualified park staff. - Helicopter use and landing at unimproved sites is allowed for emergencies or other activities approved by the Aviation Manager.
 New helispot construction is not allowed unless there is an imminent threat to life. - The decision to use aerial retardant will be made by the Duty Officer or an Incident Commander under a Delegation of Authority.
 Retardant use must be limited to times when the risk to life or property is greater than potential resource damage from the retardant.
-Retardant must be kept away from lakes and streams if at all possible. - Motorized equipment is not allowed in the unimproved and wilderness areas of the park without approval of the Superintendent.
-Chainsaw and portable pump use is allowed as the minimum safe, effective tool for fire management activities within the park.
-Use of chainsaws is limited to essential use and an MRA should document the decision for use on non emergencies. - Handline construction will meet MIST standards.
+Retardant must be kept away from lakes and streams if at all possible.
+All retardant use in the park shall be guided by park-provided maps detailing areas for retardant avoidance. - Motorized equipment is not allowed in the unimproved and wilderness areas of the park without approval of the Superintendent.
+Chainsaw and portable pump use is allowed as the minimum safe, effective tool for wildfire management activities within the park.
+Use of chainsaws is limited to essential use and an MRA should document the decision for use on non-emergencies. - Handline construction will meet MIST standards.
 Where possible, control line locations will use existing trails and natural barriers.
-Cold trailing of the fires edge is preferred to handline construction. - Minimize disturbance to riparian areas by fire management activities and personnel.
+Cold trailing of the fires edge is preferred to handline construction. - Minimize disturbance to riparian areas by fire management activities and personnel. - The park has a Helicopter Dip Lake Map which identifies approved water sources for use by helicopter bucket operations to support wildfire management activities.
+Lakes

-- Significant water use from lakes less than 3 acres and less than ten feet deep requires resource advisor approval.
-Approval of a resource advisor is also required for helicopter bucket operations at the following lakes: Reflection Lake, Manzanita Lake, Summit Lake, Shadow Lake, Cliff Lake, Lake Helen, Emerald Lake and Snag Lake.
-Helicopter bucket operations have been conditionally restricted at these lakes due to concerns about sensitive natural resources or due to high visitor use. - During helicopter bucket operations, only one lake may be used by the same bucket unless the bucket is sufficiently cleaned to prevent cross contamination from lake to lake (see Water Dip site map figure 4.1). - If an unidentified cultural resource is found, work will immediately be stopped so as not to disturb the site.
+- within the park have either been identified as "No Dip, Need Approval of Duty Officer, or Ok to Dip" (see helicopter Dip Lakes Map figure 4.1). - During helicopter bucket operations, only one lake may be used by the same bucket unless the bucket is sufficiently cleaned to prevent cross contamination from lake to lake. - If an unidentified cultural resource is found, work will immediately be stopped so as not to disturb the site.
 If time allows, a resource advisor will be notified and will evaluate the site.
 The resource advisor will re-route any line construction or mitigate negative impacts to the site. - A resource advisor will be notified of all new fire starts in the park that exceed the initial management action, and will be utilized during extended fire activities.
 Initial rehabilitation plans must be completed and significant progress must be made before incident management teams and resources are released.